MattBSG/ReportsBot/README.md

 * 24/7 hosting (is designed with certain aspects on running constantly)
 * A good attitude

-Start off by making a collection called `cases` in a new database called `reports`.
+Start off by making two collections called `cases` and `appeals` in a new database called `reports`.
 You can clone the repository and edit the necessary values in `constants.py` after which you will be able to run the bot with `python3 bot.py` and replacing 3 with your system's version if required.